OAGi/Score/docs/user_guide/index.rst

    of the DT or expand the root node on the DT tree and click on an SC node.

-2. Click “Value Domain” in the detail pane on the right side to expand the “Value Domain” area.
+2. Click "Value Domain" in the detail pane on the right side to expand the "Value Domain" area.
 The following actions may be performed:

-   1. Click the “Add” button to add a value domain.
+   1. Click the "Add" button to add a value domain.
       Since Score has all possible Primitive value domains for DT content component and SC, only Code List or Agency ID List value domain types can be added.
 This is allowed only when there is a Token in the primitive value domain type.
-After clicking the “Add” button, select either Code List or Agency ID List value domain type and then select a specific Code List or agency ID List to use as the value domain.
-Finally, click the “Update” button on the top.
+After clicking the "Add" button, select either Code List or Agency ID List value domain type and then select a specific Code List or agency ID List to use as the value domain.
+Finally, click the "Update" button on the top.

    2. *Set the default value domain*.
       Select the default value domain in the dropdown list.

    3. *Discard a newly added value domain*.
-To do so, click the checkbox in front of the desired value domain and click the “Discard” button.
+      To do so, click the checkbox in front of the desired value domain and click the "Discard" button.
 A value domain which is selected as the default value domain cannot be discarded.
 Change the default to another value domain first, then that default value domain can be discarded.

-3. Click the “Update” button.
+3. Click the "Update" button.

 Add an SC to a DT
 ^^^^^^^^^^^^^^^^^